 Next, walk along the long elevated walkway and enter the International Finance Centre (IFC) on your right.
 Once Hong Kong’s tallest building, this major mall is an important landmark with a number of outdoor public areas and podium gardens with great views.
 To get real high, visit the Information Centre of the Hong Kong Monetary Authority on the 55th Floor.
 The centre is open to the public, and has amazing views of the harbour and the city below, with virtually no tourists.

-3. Statue Square and HSBC
+3. Head to Statue Square and HSBC

 Statue Square